dragonflyoss/Dragonfly2/CONTRIBUTING.md

 As our usual principle, we discourage anyone to spread security issues.
 If you find a security issue of Dragonfly, please do not discuss it in public and even do not open a public issue.
-Instead we encourage you to send us a private email to [Dragonfly@noreply.github.com](mailto:Dragonfly@noreply.github.com) to report this.
+Instead, we encourage you to send us a private email to [Dragonfly@noreply.github.com](mailto:Dragonfly@noreply.github.com) to report this.

 ## Reporting general issues